scrapy/scrapy/docs/intro/tutorial.rst

 In small projects (like the one in this tutorial), that should be enough.
 However, if you want to perform more complex things with the scraped items, you can write an :ref:`Item Pipeline <topics-item-pipeline>`.
-As with Items, a placeholder file for Item Pipelines has been set up for you when the project is created, in ``tutorial/pipelines.py``.
+A placeholder file for Item Pipelines has been set up for you when the project is created, in ``tutorial/pipelines.py``.
 Though you don't need to implement any item pipelines if you just want to store the scraped items.

 .. _JSON Lines: http://jsonlines.org